hybridgroup/cylon-sphero/examples/collision/collision.markdown

         var color = 0x00FF00,
             bitFilter = 0xFFFF00;

-When our Sphero emits the 'connect' event, we're going to hook up collision detection, make sure it's not moving, and set a color.

-        me.sphero.on('connect', function() {
         console.log("Setting up Collision Detection...");
-          me.sphero.detectCollisions();
-          me.sphero.setRGB(color);
-          me.sphero.stop();
-        });

-And when our Sphero detects a collision, we want to notify the user of this via the console.
+We add a listener on `collision`, since we want to be notified when our Sphero detects a collision.

         me.sphero.on('collision', function(data) {
           console.log("Collision:");